michaelrwx/iplocation/README.md

 # iplocation
-A Python program using the ipinfo package that lists information regarding
+A Python program using the ipinfo package that lists information associated with an IP.